AlgoSkyNet/quantecon-sprints/Feb23-2016/README.md

 - [ ] Implement `Base.show(io::IO, ddp::DiscreteDP)`
 - [ ] Implement `QuantEcon.simulate(ddpr::DPSolveResult)` that just forwards to the `simulate(ddpr.mc)`.
 We could talk about simulating v and sigma also...
 - [ ] Transpose the ddp code so that memory layout is optimal for column-major storage.
 This is potentially a rather big step.
 However, if we have done a good enough job on the preceding steps, we should have good enough tests in place to do this with confidence.
+- [ ] (Optional) Write some performance benchmarks for `MarkovChain` methods, `tauchen` and `rouwenshort`, and the ddp routines.
+It would be awesome if someone wants to tackle this from the very beginning so we can do a before/after comparison from the day's sprint and measure our progress on this dimension.